 People always say that you have to find workouts that you enjoy, or else you won’t do them.
 I totally agree.
 For me, I’m still discovering these things; just yesterday I tried a new kettlebell workout that left me in a pool of sweat, but I felt amazing afterward.
 If you don’t want to run, don’t run.
 If you don’t want to use free weights, don’t use free weights.
 The second you feel like the activity you’re doing is a chore, you’ll be able to talk yourself out of doing it.
 There are a million ways you can move and be active, so there’s no point in locking yourself into an activity you dread.

 Just being active, no matter what you’re doing, is an achievement.
 I will say, however, that strength training has now become the bulk (no pun intended) of my workout time.
-According to my Fitbit, I burn just as many or even more calories with weights and strength training than with cardio exercises like running or the elliptical.
-Not only that, I’ve seen incredible results in terms of toning my body.
 I feel stronger and healthier than I ever have, and I credit that to strength training.
 Weight training also helps with your metabolism, bone strength, and a host of other things, so if you’re nervous about strength training, I’d urge you to give it a try.

 Strength training is also incredibly easy to do at home (think squats, push ups, lunges, planks, and so on), so no need to go to the gym if you don’t want to, don’t have time to, or don’t want to spend the money on a membership.
 When in doubt, there are thousands of free work outs you can follow along to on YouTube (I’m a fan of HASfit and Popsugar, but there are tons of great ones online).
 All you really need is a mat, but a carpet will do.